-This Online Safety Policy was approved by the academy governing body on: 27 th March 24 The implementation of this Online Safety Policy will be monitored by: Headteacher Designated Safeguarding Lead Online Safety Lead Monitoring will take place at regular intervals: At least annually The governing body will receive a report on the implementation of the Online Safety Policy generated by the monitoring group (which will include anonymous details of online safety incidents) at regular intervals: Annually, as part of the wider Safeguarding report for Governors.
-The Online Safety Policy will be reviewed annually, or more regularly in the light of any significant new technological developments, new threats to online safety or incidents that have taken place.
-The next anticipated review date will be: February 2024 Should serious online safety incidents take place, the following external persons/agencies should be informed: Parents LCSP MAT safeguarding officer Police
+This Online Safety Policy was approved by the academy 26 th March 2025 governing body on: The implementation of this Online Safety Policy will be DSLs & Safeguarding Governor -Gary Donnelly monitored by: Monitoring will take place at regular intervals: Annually The governing body will receive a report on the Annually implementation of the Online Safety Policy generated by the monitoring group (which will include anonymous details of online safety incidents) at regular intervals: The Online Safety Policy will be reviewed annually, or more February 2026 regularly in the light of any significant new technological developments, new threats to online safety or incidents that have taken place.
+The next anticipated review date will be: Should serious online safety incidents take place, the L.E.A.D IT, MAT officers, LA safeguarding following external persons/agencies should be informed: officer, police.